Recognized as one of Canada's Top Small & Medium Employers (2019):

 - D&D Automation lets everyone share in the company's success with profit-sharing and offers generous referral bonuses for employees who recruit candidates from their personal networks, up to $5,000 for successful hires

-- D&D Automation encourages employees to give back to the community by offering paid time off to volunteer and matching employee donations (to $500)
+- D&D Automation supports local and national charitable initiatives each year and encourages employees to give back to the community with paid time off to volunteer and matching employee donations of up to $500